PowerSheetco/rss-reader-upwork/README.md

 The subscription costs 20 USD / 18 EUR / 16 GBP per month (depending on your location).

-We are based in Europe and can offer you the best price in EUR.
+We are based in Europe and can offer you best price in EUR.
 If you don't have a EUR card you can [sign up to Payoneer](http://share.payoneer.com/nav/ueVhQZ-b1u4JO_irPw688pnWN9KTIjoSuElc1S24qNj358eN6B_uS3xQnKD2NchPsMlnPXgYtmrCBBjaV1yyZg2) and create a virtual EUR card.

 When subscribing please enter the email you will be using with PowerSheet (the address emails will be sent from).